 Emergency brake extension

-For drivers with paralysis, spinal cord injuries or other conditions that make reaching for a brake difficult or impossible
+This is for drivers with paralysis, spinal cord injuries or other disabilities that make reaching for the brake difficult or impossible.

-For people of short stature or people who have lost limbs
+This is a good option for people of short stature or people who have lost limbs.

-Assistive devices to improve steering dexterity for drivers who have lost fingers or an arm
+This assistive device improves steering dexterity for drivers who have lost fingers or an arm.

-Removable ramp to guide a wheelchair into a van, pickup truck, or up short inclines like a curb or porch
+This option features a removable ramp to guide a wheelchair, power chair, scooter or other mobility equipment into a van or pickup truck, or up short inclines like a curb or porch.

 Left foot accelerator